MicrosoftDocs/power-automate-docs/articles/best-practices-entity-attributes.md

 Previously, to report on business processes by stage, one might define a view on each related table of the business process flow and then report on the *Active Stage* (activestageid) field.

-With the deprecation of the *Active Stage*  (activestageid) field on related tables, there are two ways to report on business process flows.
+With the deprecation of the *Active Stage*  (activestageid) column on related tables, there are two ways to report on business process flows.

 ### Option 1: Views and charts on business process flow entity**(Recommended)**